mnapoli/gitstats/README.md

     'Number of directories': "find . -type d | wc -l | xargs"
 ```

-Tasks are run for each commit in the directory containing the repository.

-To run the application:
+- Run the application:

 ```
-gitstats run <directory>
+gitstats run <git-repository-url>
 ```

-The repository should contain a git repository.
+The repository will be cloned in a temporary directory.
 All tasks will be run against each commit.
 Ensure the repository doesn't contain modifications.

-The output will look like this:
+The output is formatted as CSV:

 ```
 Commit,Date,Number of files,Number of directories